UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

     workGroupSize: animateLightsWorkGroupSize,
 }
 ```
-* Finally, use the workgroup size we defined for our pipeline in `render`:
+* Finally, use the new workgroup size in `render`:
 ```js
 const animateLightsPass = commandEncoder.beginComputePass();
 // ...